aiven/devportal/docs/products/postgresql/howto/list-dba-tasks.rst

         :margin: 2 2 0 0

     .. grid-item-card:: :doc:`Check size of a database, a table or an index </docs/products/postgresql/howto/pg-object-size>`
         :shadow: md
         :margin: 2 2 0 0

+    .. grid-item-card:: :doc:`Restrict access to databases or tables in Aiven for PostgreSQL®". </docs/products/postgresql/howto/readonly-user>`
+        :shadow: md
+        :margin: 2 2 0 0